-Forced displacement: global reality of protracted situationsThe world is witnessing the highest levels of displacement on record.
+The Global reality of protracted situationsThe world is witnessing the highest levels of displacement on record.
 In recent years, forced displacement has increased in scale and complexity.
-According to UNHCR, in 2018 there were over 70.8 million forcibly displaced persons, of whom 29.4 million were refugees and asylum-seekers.
-Eighty-four percent of the world’s displaced people are in developing countries; more than half are women.
+According to the UN Refugee Agency (UNHCR), in 2018 there were over 70.8 million forcibly displaced persons, of whom 29.4 million were refugees and asylum-seekers.
+Eighty-four percent of the world’s displaced are in developing countries; more than half are women.

-While forcibly displaced persons face specific vulnerabilities, including psychological trauma, lack of opportunities and protection risks, host communities also struggle to pursue their own development efforts in an environment that has been transformed by a large flow of newcomers.
+While forcibly displaced persons face specific vulnerabilities, including psychological trauma, lack of opportunity and protection risks, host communities struggle to pursue their own development efforts in an environment that has been transformed by a large influx of newcomers.

 As displacement has become increasingly protracted, the responses are becoming more focused on durable solutions to support more dignified, inclusive and comprehensive programmes for refugees and the communities that host them.
 Self- reliance and empowerment need to be facilitated, and social cohesion needs to be strengthened.

 These responses need to be rapidly consolidated through significant international support built on a foundation of robust and effective partnerships that maximize synergies and leverage comparative advantages.

 In this context, a new Partnership initiative has been launched with the support of the Government of the Netherlands that brings together the International Finance Corporation (IFC), the International Labour Organization (ILO), the UN Refugee Agency UNHCR, the UN Children’s Fund UNICEF and the World Bank to support this transformative approach.

 The partnership aims to shift the paradigm from a humanitarian to a development approach in responding to forced displacement crises.